The FA Cup, the oldest cup competition in world football, often faces questions about its future.

 Reaching so far back into the history of English football, FA Cup records unearth teams the vast majority of fans will not have heard of.
 There are familiar names too, of course, whether in the team or individual records.

 The FA Cup has a prestige unlike any other domestic club competition in the world.
-Premier League expert picks are available week in week out but FA Cup betting tips are extra special.
+Premier League predictions are available week in week out but FA Cup betting tips are extra special.

 Some may say the FA Cup is struggling, but its records serve as a reminder that its place is safe, even in the modern game.
 Here are the top FA Cup records…